benfrick/docs-portfolio/src/doc/commerce/product/use-product-feeds.md

 If you are getting data in the **objects.productInfo.customizedPreBuild** section of the response, then one of the threads that you've requested contains a customizable prebuild product.

-A prebuild is a design for a customizable (e.g., NIKEiD) product invented by merchandisers/designers to demonstrate how customers can personalize the product.
+A prebuild is a design for a customizable (e.g., NIKEiD) product invented by merchandisers/designers to demonstrate how consumers can personalize the product.
 These "inspiration" designs are merchandised within specific experiences and can be found on product walls, product display pages and in marketing materials.

 You will be able to identify the presence of prebuilds when **objects.publishedContent.properties.threadType** field contains the value **nikeid_soldier**.